Book Cover Prompts: 12 Genre-Specific Templates Without Cliché

-12 prompts for book covers by genre — literary, thriller, romance, non-fiction, memoir, fantasy, sci-fi, kids — signal the genre at a glance and avoid generic AI-stock look.
+12 book-cover prompts by genre — literary, thriller, romance, non-fiction, memoir, fantasy, sci-fi, kids — that read at a 100px thumbnail and avoid the generic AI-stock look.
+Tool picks for June 2026.

-A book cover signals its genre in a quarter-second on a thumbnail — that’s what shoppers actually scan on Amazon and Bookshop.
-The visual vocabulary is very different for literary, thriller, romance, and non-fiction; a generic “beautiful cover” prompt produces a cover that fits none of them.
-The templates below lock the genre cues so the cover reads correctly at thumbnail size before anyone reads the title.
+A book cover has to signal its genre in about a quarter-second on a thumbnail — that is what shoppers actually scan on Amazon, where the listing image renders around 100 pixels wide.
+The visual vocabulary is very different for literary, thriller, romance, and non-fiction, so a generic “beautiful cover” prompt produces a cover that fits none of them.
+The 12 templates below lock the genre cues so the cover reads correctly at thumbnail size before anyone reads the title.
 The poster cover image prompts library covers the broader composition language.

 Best for

-• Self-publishing authors choosing between cover designers and AI mockups
+• Self-publishing authors deciding between a cover designer and AI mockups

 • Indie authors A/B-testing genre signals before commissioning final art